levand/arachne-example-alpha/readme.md

 # example-alpha

-This is a simple example project that utilizes Arachne's core module, and nothing else.
+This is a simple example Arachne project used for testing & development.